-The calculation for statistical analysis was assisted with Microsoft Office Excel Presentation of data performed by descriptive method through frequency distribution table about dietary intake of vitamin C, risk factors of knee OA and WOMAC severity index of OA.
+The statistical analysis was calculated by used of Microsoft Office Excel.
+The presentation of data was performed by used of the descriptive method through frequency distribution tables about dietary intake of vitamin C, risk factors of knee OA and WOMAC severity index of OA.

 Results

-This study discovered that most of the patients were female and in their middle age Mostly respondents has education level completed their senior high school (38.3%).
-Based on respondents occupation, 46.8% are government employer (Table 1).
+This study discovered that most of the patients were middle-aged females.
+Most of the respondents completed the senior high school (38.3%).
+Based on the respondent’s occupation, 46.8% were government employer (Table 1).